sf-wdi-25/express_self_api/README.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10423298/ea833a68-7079-11e5-84f8-0a925ab96893.png" width="60"> Personal API - Weekend Lab

+It's time to have some fun and play with the technologies you've learned in the past week.
 Your goal is to build a API about yourself.
 Your API will incorporate:
 * Well-documented **JSON API** Endpoints
 * A full set of **REST-ful Routes** (GET, POST, UPDATE, DELETE)
 * At least one **CRUD-able resource** (Create, Read, Update, Destroy)
 * and an `/api/profile` endpoint with some basic **details about you**

+Finally, you will **consume your API** using AJAX and **render the results** to the page using jQuery.

 Please fork & clone this repo to get started.